workbit-io/workbit-dev-task/README.md

 ## Introduction

+* Install the node modules in the root directory: $ npm i
-* Install node modules in the root and public directories: $ npm i
+* Install the node modules in the public directory: $ npm i
 * To start the server - In the root directory call $ node main
 * To stop the server - In the command line press the Ctrl and C keys on your keyboard.
 * In a web browser navigate to "http://localhost:3000/"